tigerfarm/arduino/Altair101/README.md

 Just the computer that did not have any interfaces.
 The version that cost $621.
 If I had work all summer during my high school years, I could have bought one.
 But I did not buy one because, without the other parts, the utility of it was extremely limited.
-See the original [price list](https://altairclone.com/ordering.htm), see parts costs.
+See the original [price list](https://altairclone.com/ordering.htm), see parts that were available and their costs.

 --------------------------------------------------------------------------------
 ### Phase 1, Front panel I/O and Memory management